-Manufactured by Gilead Sciences, Atripla (efavirenz/tenofovir disoproxil fumarate/emtricitabine) is designed to treat human immunodeficiency virus (HIV), the infection that causes acquired immunodeficiency syndrome (AIDS).
+Manufactured by Gilead Sciences, Atripla (generic: efavirenz/tenofovir disoproxil fumarate/emtricitabine) is designed to treat human immunodeficiency virus (HIV), the infection that causes acquired immunodeficiency syndrome (AIDS).
 It doesn’t cure HIV or AIDS, but instead may slow progress of the disease and prolong life.
 Atripla was approved by the U.S. Food & Drug Administration (FDA) on July 12, 2006.

 What’s the Problem?